 Sales to third countries may be used as the basis for normal value in certain circumstances.
 The Commission may seek more detailed information on particular third country sales where such sales are likely to be used as the basis for determining normal value.

 F-1 Using the column names and column descriptions below provide a summary of your export sales to countries other than Australia.

-Supply this information in the attached spreadsheet file named "Third Country"
+Supply this information in spreadsheet named "F-1 Third country"